nodejs/node/GOVERNANCE.md

 * participation in working groups
 * merging pull requests

-While the above are typical things done by Collaborators, there are no required activities to retain Collaborator status.
-There is currently no process by which inactive Collaborators are removed from the project.
+The CTC periodically reviews the Collaborator list to identify inactive Collaborators.
+Past Collaborators are typically given _Emeritus_ status.
+Emeriti may request that the CTC restore them to active status.

 ## CTC Membership